WELCOME:) And thank you so much for being here! It means the world to me.

 Fixing and Combining Text

-So, as we just seen in the picture above, Cricut Design Space doesn’t actually make your text look pretty with some fonts and the spacing is all off, so we have to fix that.
+So, as we saw in the picture above, Cricut Design Space doesn’t actually make your text look pretty with some fonts and the spacing is all off, so we have to fix that.

 There are two ways to do that, 1.
 You can use the letter spacer on the top panel or 2. you can completely ungroup all the letters and move each letter individually.
 Refer to the picture below.